shakeel-faiz/FF/11Nov-10/04-ink-mimio.md

 ## What is an INK file?

-The .ink file format is typically associated with **Mimio Notebook** software.
-Mimio Notebook is interactive whiteboard software used for creating and delivering interactive lessons and presentations in educational settings.
-The .ink file format is used to save files created in this software.
+The .ink file format is typically associated with **Mimio Notebook** software; Mimio Notebook is interactive whiteboard software used for creating and delivering interactive lessons and presentations in educational settings; the .ink file format is used to save files created in this software.

 ## Ink files in Mimio Notebook